avkhimen/automatic_git_populator/README.md

 # automatic_git_populator
 Script that will take a repository and using a language model will create commits that will be regularly posted to github.
+The script works by specifying the directory name, the frequency of commits, and the number of days over which the commits will take place.

 ## Installing dependencies